-- A homeowner model designed for entry-level use should have guide bars and cutting chains measuring 16 and 18 inches.
+A homeowner model for entry-level use should have guide bars and cutting chains measuring 16 and 18 inches.
 However, more extended professional models offer additional cutting depth and capacity.

-- When using the tool for an extended period, it is essential to watch anti-vibration systems so that you do not experience hand numbness or discomfort.
+When using the tool for an extended period, it is essential to watch anti-vibration systems so you do not experience hand numbness or discomfort.

 Essentail maintenance tips

-- If you intend to use your chainsaw when the temperature is below freezing, you will need heated carburettors.
+You will need heated carburettors if you intend to use your chainsaw when the temperature is below freezing.

 One of the main disadvantages